'My equal partner in everything': Jimmy and Rosalynn Carter's 77-year marriage

 Jimmy credited his relationship as the secret to his long life and vitality.
 He described committing to Rosalynn as more important than anything he did as commander in chief or even as a Navy executive officer during the years of the Cold War.

 But not everything was smooth sailing.
-When Carter failed his 1980 re-election bid and his father passed away, he made the decision to move the family back to their tiny hometown of Plains without telling Rosalynn.
+When Carter failed his 1980 reelection bid and his father died, he made the decision to move the family back to their tiny hometown of Plains without telling Rosalynn.
 She resented the decision for years, the AP reported.

 The former Democratic president famously declined to join corporate boards or give big paid speeches, instead opting for a modest life in the same house where he and Rosalynn lived before their presidency.